When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 Sure, sure.

-And I'm like, no, and I tried, and here it is.
+And I tried and here it is.

-Anything for you, babe.
+Anything for you, babe?

 I imagine eventually it'll be Santa Claus style.

-Never a goal.
+And never a goal.

-Uh, I don't recommend it.
+I don't recommend it.

-and is willing to ask the questions to figure out what it is that you really believe is true, and then to embody that in your in your day-to-day life, and then to hopefully embod uh uh manifest more of that uh in the people around you, uh, starting especially with your children.
+to figure out what it is that you really believe is true, and then to embody that in your day-to-day life, and then to hopefully manifest more of that in the people around you, starting especially with your children.

 So, you know, that's the general gist of my work.

-Uh plenty of haters out there, you can just keep on hating.
+You can just keep on hating.

-And I want to ask you what your definition of feminism is, because it's one of those words like racism where it used to mean one thing very specific, and now it's sort of like thrown around.
+And I want to ask you what your definition of feminism is, because it's one of those words like racism, where it used to mean one thing very specific and now it's sort of like thrown around.

-So when I think of feminism, I think of it in terms of like I try to think of it in terms of what it actually means, even though I know that colloquial, that's not really colloquially, that's not really what it means anymore.
+So when I think of feminism, I think of it in terms of like, I try to think of it in terms of what it actually means, even though I know that colloquial, that's not really colloquially, that's not really what it means anymore.

-And now we're in a society in which legally speaking, men and women do have equal rights.
+And now we're in a society in which, legally speaking, men and women do have equal rights.

-In fact, there's probably in terms of civil court or civil law, there's probably more advantages to being a woman than a man at this point.
+In fact, there's probably, in terms of civil court or civil law, there's probably more advantages to being a woman than a man at this point.

-Definitely, but but feminism now sort of what it really means is like a feminazi, right?
+But feminism now sort of what it really means is like a feminazi, right?

-Someone who's just like, you're meant, you know, you're the patriarchy, you man, you're a pig or whatever, you're so privileged, I'm I'm I'm so oppressed, and just kind of like man, I hate to use this word, but just cunty, right?
+Someone who's just like, you're meant, you know, you're the patriarch or you man, you're a pig or whatever.

-I mean, this is a strong word, and I I use that word very selectively, maybe only a handful of times in my life.
+And I use that word very selectively, maybe only a handful of times in my life.

 And so I'm a feminist in the traditional sense.